 Holy shit, she really does know her stuff.
 My boss was still doing his best impression of a deer in headlights. <I can allow myself to be arrested.
 It would be the safest, most peaceful, solution, but I’m sure there’s plenty of headaches getting me out.
 Or I can attempt to escape captivity.
 Lethal retaliation is not an option; I won’t be trying to kill a hero.> If Patil were military, I never would have said that last part, but if he were military, I wouldn’t have been waiting for orders.

 Patil stammered something, but Professor Abernathy cut him off. <Run.
 We can still salvage something from this mission, but not if you’re in a cell.
 If things go bad, we can still get you out.>

 There’s an answer I can work with.
 I was tempted to smile, but for all I knew they had some way to watch my face. <Okay, so which features am I allowed to show off?
 Anything you want me to hold back?>

-<Keep it to mundane equipment and the Tank features.
-If at all possible, hide the space warp and forcefield technologies.
+<Keep it to mundane equipment and the Tank features, if at all possible.
+Hide the space warp and forcefield technologies unless it’s do or die.
 They are the most distinctive parts of the equipment.>

-My mental power bar climbed as I forced my way through the shield, then the glass.
+My internal battery tracker climbed as I forced my way through the shield, then the glass.
 That is one powerful forcefield generator.